blyator/blyator/README.md

 As a tech enthusiast, I love to experience tech and share my experiences and insights with others, through my social media posts and blogs.

-When I’m not in front of a screen, you’ll likely find me networking, discussing business ideas, hiking or exploring creative outlets like design and photography.
+When I’m not typing on a computer, you’ll likely find me networking, discussing business ideas, hiking or exploring creative outlets like design and photography.
 Tech is a big part of my life, but so is connecting with people, solving problems, and embracing new experiences.

 I also have a keen interest in entrepreneurship, branding, and outdoor adventures, because I believe in balancing work with personal growth and exploration.